 Food means different things to different people.
 For some, it is merely a source of energy and is seen as fuel.
-For others though, food is a large part of their daily routine, so much so, that other activities are often planned around mealtimes.
+For others though, food is a large part of their daily routine, so much so that other activities are often planned around mealtimes and other consumption rituals.

 A ritual can be defined as…